kingfisher63/avm_juischeck/README.md

 ## Installation

-- Download *JuisCheck.exe* from [bin/Release](bin/Release) and store it in a folder on your computer (or on a thumb drive, see *Portable mode* below).
+Download the release asset *JuisCheck.zip* and extract it in a folder on your computer.

-- If you want to use a user interface language other than English, also copy the corresponding language folders (see *Language selection* below) to the appplication directory.

 ## Upgrading from JuisCheck v1.x